azadwasan/neuralnetwork/docs/easyNN/Regularization.md

 }
 ```

 The regularization parameters $\lambda$ is already available to GD through the ICostFunction interface.
-We compute the regularization, factor regFactor = (1 - alpha * costFunction.getLambda() / m), and multiply it to the model parameter value when calculating the new parameters (except $\theta_0$).
+We compute the regularization factor as regFactor = (1 - alpha * costFunction.getLambda() / m), and multiply it to the model parameter value when calculating the new parameters (except $\theta_0$).

 EasyNN implementation for linear regression, logistic regression and gradient descent are regularized implementations.
 The code shown above is the current implementation of EasyNN.